Regardless of what you may think of The Bible or the theory of a supreme being such as “God” or “Jesus” what are your thoughts on the afterlife?

 Colton’s father is somewhat conservative and traditional according to the book.
 I’ve noted the following:

 - If you don’t have Jesus in your heart, you go to hell.

 – Everybody in heaven has wings, except Jesus.
 The boy’s grandpa had “huge wings”.

 – God zaps pastors with power when they preach.

 – Angels have swords to keep demons out of heaven.

 – Soon there will be a big war between “bad people”, demons and monsters against believers, God and Jesus.
 Jesus wins and throws Satan into hell.
 Firstly, how can you not believe in Jesus if you died and rose to heaven and then witnessed Jesus for himself?
 What happened to the good old “I’ll believe it when I see it” theory?

 I don’t really know how much I believe the story but as much as I don’t doubt the possibility, this really seemed like a bid to attract people to changing their ways and possibly going to church, however it’s definitely a decent read if your into the whole “life after death” concept and it will certainly raise your eyebrows at times.
-In an eerily convincing way, this story has little evidence to back it up but its all down to the reader and as the reader I must say I was pretty blown away.
+In an eerily convincing way, this story has little evidence to back it up but its all down to the reader.